Mike Brown (basketball, born 1970): Cleveland Cavaliers (2005–2010)

 In June 2005, Brown replaced Brendan Malone as head coach of the Cleveland Cavaliers.
 It was his first NBA head coaching position.
 Brown became the second-youngest coach in the league (trailing only Lawrence Frank).
-When Brown arrived in Cleveland, the Cavs had missed the playoffs in emerging superstar LeBron James's first two NBA seasons and had not made the playoffs since 1998.
-Under Brown, they won 50 games, made the 2005–06 playoffs, and won their first-round series.
+When he arrived in Cleveland, the Cavaliers had missed the playoffs in emerging superstar LeBron James's first two NBA seasons and had not made the playoffs since 1998.
+Under Brown, the team won 50 games, made the 2005–06 playoffs, and won their first-round series.

-On June 2, 2007, Brown's Cavaliers defeated the Detroit Pistons in the Eastern Conference finals and advanced to the NBA Finals for the first time in franchise history.
+On June 2, 2007, the Cavaliers defeated the Detroit Pistons in the Eastern Conference finals and advanced to the NBA Finals for the first time in franchise history.
 However, they were swept in four games by his former team, the San Antonio Spurs.

 On February 1, 2008, Brown was named the Eastern Conference Coach of the Month for January 2008.
 In 2009, Brown was named coach of the Eastern Conference All-Star team.
 On April 20, 2009, Brown was named NBA Coach of the Year after guiding the Cavaliers to a league-high and franchise-best 66–16 record.

+Following a loss to the Indiana Pacers on February 10, 2009, Brown was fined $25,000 by the NBA for publicly criticizing referee Joey Crawford and the officiating after a controversial foul call in the game's final seconds.

-The Cavs won a league-high 61 games in the 2009–10 season.
+The Cavaliers won a league-high 61 games in the 2009–10 season.
 However, the team was eliminated by the Boston Celtics in the Eastern Conference semifinals on May 13, 2010.
 With this loss, the Cavaliers became the first team in NBA history to win 60 games in back-to-back seasons without advancing to the NBA Finals.

-Brown was fired on May 24, 2010, due to the owner Dan Gilbert wanting to lure LeBron James back to Cleveland.
-Under Brown's leadership, the Cavs made it past the first round of the NBA playoffs for five consecutive seasons.
+Brown was fired on May 24, 2010 hours before his $4.5 m contract for the following year would have kicked in.
+It was widely thought that team owner Dan Gilbert made the move in order to increase the chances of luring LeBron James back to Cleveland.
+Various Cavaliers players as well as multiple rival league coaches criticized the move, praising Brown as a top head coach.
+Under Brown's leadership, the Cavaliers made it past the first round of the NBA playoffs for five consecutive seasons.